Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     - works
 - testing conf

 - auto reload cant git pull on /opt/asahi for some reason. looking into why ssh isn't working
+- https://help.github.com/articles/changing-a-remote-s-url/ need to set to ssh for some reason ugh hahahah
+    - TODO add to directions

 - git pull not working on cgrigsby with auto-reload now. asking for pw even though ssh is setup